VinCam01/ML_Project_775831/README.md

   <em><small>Figure 3</small></em>
 </p>

-As we can see in *Figure 3*, here it has been done a more sophisticated job: before the union of the less frequent classes, we grouped the '*Ateco*' code according to the first two digits.
-In fact, conducting a search, we discovered that they represent the macrocategory of the commercial activities.
+To solve this, we mantained the first two digits, which represents tha macro-category of the commercial activity, of each occurrences.
+Subsequently, we defined a threshold of 1000, below which all classes were grouped into a new class called 'OTHER'.
-Lastly, we decided to maintain the same approach also for our response variable, '*IvaM*', in order to maintain high sensitivity in the model.
+Lastly, regarding the response variable `IvaM`, we adopted a significantly lower threshold of 250, in comparison with the independent features, due to the fact that we wanted to keep an high sensitivity in the model.
+Indeed, an higher threshold would have meant fewer code-specific exemptions that the model is able to predict.

 <div align="center">
   <img src="images/ivam.png" alt="">